Once scientists asked the question and it was not an obvious

 carry it westward.
 Only the more attentive members of the public

-heard the warning at this time (later, in the early 2000s, it became notorious as a science-fiction scenario). |
+heard the warning at this time (later, in the early 2000s, it would become notorious as a science-fiction scenario). |

 =>Public opinion